moorl/MoorlDocs/docs-source/MoorlCmsBrandSlider/index.md

 This plugin allows you to display the logos of your manufacturers as sliders in the shopping worlds.
 By clicking on the link you will be redirected to the manufacturer's website.

 ###Description
-Note: This plugin requires the latest version of the Moorleiche Foundation Plugin.
+Note: This plugin requires the latest version of the moori Foundation Plugin.

 You can find this plugin here: https://store.shopware.com/moorl50852475974f/moorleiche-foundation-plugin.html